-3.3.2 Final Bridge Plans
+3.4.3 Final Bridge Plans

-- The plans shall include, but not be limited to all items described in Chapters 3 and 6 of the SCDOT Bridge Design Manual. - Submit electronic plans with digital signatures in accordance with SCDOT Preconstruction Design Memorandum PCDM-04.
-In addition to digitally-signed individual plan sheets, provide a flattened, multipage PDF copy of the entire plan set for easier viewing. - Additional electronic file submittals: - All MicroStation files including all files that would supplement the ability to view files correctly such as reference files and cell libraries. - Copies of all hand written or electronic calculations or notes (non-CADD) that will facilitate verification and review of the plans. - Electronic files for specifications and special provisions in Adobe PDF or Microsoft Word format
+- The plans shall include, but not be limited to all items described in Chapters 3 and 6 of the SCDOT Bridge Design Manual. - Additional electronic files: - Copies of all hand written or electronic calculations or notes (non-CADD) that will facilitate verification and review of the plans. - Electronic files for specifications and special provisions in Adobe PDF or Microsoft Word format

-3.3.3 Work Zone Traffic Control Plans
+3.4.4 Work Zone Traffic Control Plans